-In a perfect world, I’m up at 5am to go for a 12 mile run wearing one of these cool sports bras, after which I take a great post-workout shower, do a full face of makeup, put on a super stylish outfit, read scriptures and pray and meditate and am ready and waiting in the kitchen at 7am with a freshly baked batch of healthy muffins for the kids and hubs.
+In a perfect world, I’d be up at 5am to go for a 12 mile run or other intense workout first thing, after which I take a great post-workout shower, do a full face of makeup, put on a super stylish outfit, read scriptures and pray and meditate and am ready and waiting in the kitchen at 7am with a freshly baked batch of healthy muffins for the kids and hubs.

 In reality, most days my soggy-bottomed babies are in my bed at 8:30am, climbing all over my sleep-deprived face and prying my eyelids open asking if they can have leftover ice cream for breakfast.
-I’m really hoping this scenario sounds familiar to at least some of you!
+I’m really hoping this scenario sounds familiar to at least some of you…

 **Note: Obviously these could be dangerous if done in a wet and slippery shower…make sure the floor is dry and do them before turning on the water!
 Can you imagine a worse nightmare than having a firetruck full of hot paramedics come to rescue you naked in the shower because you slipped doing squats??

 Get the printable sent to your inbox by entering your email in the box below.
 Print it out, laminate it and stick it right in your bathroom to make it easy to refer to these shower exercises.

 Ladder Sit: I love doing this exercise over my shower seat (I stop just short of sitting down completely) but you can do it even if your shower doesn’t have a seat…just try to get your quads almost at a 90 degree angle.
 I aim for 8-10 reps.